Carlisle Cathedral

-Carlisle Cathedral is a grade-I listed Anglican cathedral in the city of Carlisle, Cumbria, England.
+Carlisle Cathedral, formally the Cathedral Church of the Holy and Undivided Trinity in Carlisle, is a Grade I listed Anglican cathedral in the city of Carlisle, Cumbria, England.
 It was founded as an Augustinian priory and became a cathedral in 1133.
 It is also the seat of the Bishop of Carlisle.

 Carlisle is the second smallest of England's ancient cathedrals.
 Its notable features include figurative stone carving, a set of medieval choir stalls and the largest window in the Flowing Decorated Gothic style in England.

 History

 Carlisle Cathedral was begun in 1122, during the reign of King Henry I, as a community of Canons Regular following the reform of the Abbey of Arrouaise in France, which followed a strict form of the canonical life, influenced by the ascetic practices of the Cistercians.
 Many large churches of Augustinian foundation were built in England during this period as the Archbishop of Canterbury, William de Corbeil, was a member of this order, but Carlisle is one of only four Augustinian churches in England to become a cathedral, most monastic cathedrals being Benedictine.
 The church was begun by Athelwold, an Englishman, who became the first prior.
 In 1133, the church was raised to the status of cathedral and Athelwold became the first Bishop of Carlisle (1133–55).
 In 1233, the cathedral priory community were joined by two friaries in the city.
 A Dominican friary and a Franciscan friary were founded close to the cathedral.
 The building was refurbished in the 13th and 14th centuries, receiving impetus from the presence of the court of Edward I in 1307.

 In the 15th and early 16th centuries, the monastic buildings were renewed.
 With the Dissolution of the Monasteries from 1536, and the establishment by Henry VIII of the Church of England as the country's official church, the Dominican and Franciscan friaries were dissolved and Carlisle cathedral was run by a secular chapter like the cathedrals at Lincoln and York, which practice has continued to this day.
-During the time of the English Civil War, a portion of the nave of the cathedral was demolished by the Scottish Presbyterian Army in order to use the stone to reinforce Carlisle Castle.
+In 1646, during the English Civil War, a portion of the nave of the cathedral was demolished by the Scottish Presbyterian Army in order to use the stone to reinforce Carlisle Castle.
+The nave was thus reduced to just two bays in length.
+The building served two ecclesiastical functions, being both a cathedral and the parish church for the parish of Carlisle St Mary, which covered part of the city and extended into the rural area beyond; the parish congregation used the short nave of the cathedral as its parish church.

 Between 1853 and 1870 Carlisle Cathedral was restored by Ewan Christian.
 In the early 19th century, the cathedral became the subject for a geometric analysis by Robert William Billings.